-This course will contain a revision and amplification of previous work, but it will also include some work that is given in Mathematics work, and Mathematics 305, such as partial derivatives, multiple integrals, Taylor's theorem, approximate integration, etc. It is arranged for candidates for the Diploma in Engineering, and may not be offered for degree in Arts or Science.
+This course will contain a revision and amplification of previous work, but it will also include some work that is given in Mathematics 33 and Mathematics 32, such as partial derivatives, multiple integrals, Taylor's theorem, approximate integration, etc. It is arranged for candidates for the Diploma in Engineering, and may not be offered for a degree in Arts or Science.